-Congratulations, you have found the next step on the career ladder and you’ve been accepted to start with the new company.
-You feel like you’re walking on sunshine and you’ve got your head in the clouds thinking about all the wonderful things you can achieve in your new job role at a new company; but how can you resign gracefully from your current job role.
+Congratulations, you have found the next step on the career ladder (hopefully with the help of our amazing team here at Aspire Cambridge!) and you’ve been accepted to start with the new company.
+You feel like you’re walking on sunshine and you’ve got your head in the clouds thinking about all the wonderful things you can achieve in your new job role at a new company; but how can you resign gracefully from your current job role?

-The last thing you want to do is leave your current job role on a bad note, instead you want to leave with the door behind you fully open for future networking and with your reputation intact and here is how aspire cambridge recommend you can do that;
+The last thing you want to do is leave your current job role on a bad note, instead you want to leave with the door behind you fully open for future networking and with your reputation intact and here is how we recommend you can do that;

 Plan Your Departure